wunderfeyd/tippse/doc/regex.md

 * Grouping

-  Literals and/or other groups can be grouped together either to repeat with quantization modifiers or to backreferences in replacements. `(abc)+`
+  Literals and/or other groups can be grouped together either to repeat with quantization modifiers or as backreferences in replacements. `(abc)+`

 * Sets